 LITE 5995.
 SPECIAL TOPICS IN COMPARATIVE LITERATURE I. One to three credit hours.
 One to three hours of lecture per week.
+Prerequisite: 9 credits in LITE, ESPA or INGL.

 Critical analysis of authors, movements, genres, or interdisciplinary topics in comparative literature.